Key Takeaways

 Takeaway

-An anti-inflammatory diet can be an effective way to support IBS.
-Focusing on nutrient-dense, anti-inflammatory foods that are easy to digest can reduce inflammation contributing to IBS.
 Combining the principles of an anti-inflammatory diet with other IBS nutrition therapy guidelines could be an effective strategy to help with symptoms.

 Have IBS symptoms?
-Take the IBS quiz understand whether or not you have IBS.
+Take the IBS quiz to understand whether or not you have IBS.

 Work with a Registered Dietitian to Manage Gut Health

-Everyone responds differently to food, and personalization is critical for IBS.
-Working with an IBS dietitian can help you identify your triggers and build a personalized diet plan that works best for your body.
-Connect with an RD today.
+Working with an IBS dietitian can help you identify your triggers and build a personalized diet plan that works best for your digestive health.

 Find a dietitian near you that accepts insurance using Nourish.